cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Lesson_Modules.md

 ### **Lesson Modules.**

-**_(In Progress)_** Citizen Clinic modules consist of lectures, in-class activities, and homework assignments.
+Citizen Clinic modules consist of lectures, in-class activities, and homework assignments.
 These modules will be described, linked, and/or outlined below.
-Stay tuned for new modules added regularly.
+Stay tuned for new modules added regularly!

 1) Introduction to Public Interest Cybersecurity